You are here

 200 Policies: Board of Directors

-The purpose of this Policy is o ensure that School Board sessions (meetings and study sessions) are conducted in an orderly fashion that allows Board members to participate in discussion and act upon District matters necessary to accomplish the mission of the Bloomington Public Schools.
+The purpose of this Policy is to ensure that School Board meetings (and study sessions) are conducted in an orderly fashion that allows School Board members to participate in discussion and act upon District matters necessary to accomplish the mission of the Bloomington Public Schools.

 208: School Board Policies